jimmyhmiller/PlayGround/writings/programming/Side Effects, Complecting a la Carte.md

 Calling these side-effecting functions not "functions" is not great terminologically.
 Javascript is going to call them functions whether they have side effects or not.
 So while it may be true in the mathematics sense, it doesn't hold in javascript land.
 So instead let's refer to functions in the algebraic sense as *pure functions* and side effecting functions as *impure functions*.

 Pure functions are the perfect example of decomplected code.
 Pure functions do one thing, transform input.
 Impure functions are complecting a la carte.
-Inside an impure function we can change anything, we can return different results depending on the time of the day, in fact, we can return nothing.
+Inside an impure function we can change anything, we can return different results depending on the time of the day, and even return nothing.
 These side effects weave together the notion of an effect with the computation that needs to be done.

 ### But My Programs Need to do Something